- Director, Pediatric Cystic Fibrosis Clinical Care Center, UH Rainbow Babies and Children's Hospital

 - Co-Director, Pediatric Cystic Fibrosis Therapeutics Development Center, UH Rainbow Babies and Children's Hospital

-- Director, Pediatric Aero-Digestive Program, UH Rainbow Babies and Children's Hospital
+- Co-Director, Pediatric Aero-Digestive Program, UH Rainbow Babies and Children's Hospital

 - Assistant Professor, CWRU School of Medicine